Paint.NET

 Note

 Note: The checkerboard pattern indicates transparency.
-It is not part of the image and is not visible outside of paint.net's editing environment.
+It is not part of the image and is not visible outside of Paint.NET's editing environment.

 Gradient Examples